Graduating With Honors Research Distinction

 3. The Faculty Project Advisor notifies the department’s Honors Advisor that the student is eligible to enroll in Political Science 4999H.

 The number of credit hours can be negotiated between the faculty advisor and the student.
 A minimum of four hours, however, generally crossing over two semesters, is required.
 The maximum number of hours is nine.
-Students generally need written permission to enroll in 4999H EACH semester, not just the first time.
+Students need written permission to enroll in 4999H each semester, not just the first time.

 4. The student completes the research and writes the thesis.

-Generally, but not always, the project takes place over the final summer prior to one’s senior year and the two semesters of the undergraduate career.
+While there are exceptions, typically, the project takes place over the final summer prior to one’s senior year and the two semesters of the undergraduate career.
 It is often useful to see previous theses to gain a better understanding of departmental expectations.
 Recent theses are available through the OSU Knowledge Bank.

 5. The student defends the thesis in a one-hour oral examination.